 Environmentally friendly factories and offices

-In our long-range strategy Marathon '22, we express our ambition for renewable energy: Vreugdenhil wants to have climate-neutral production by 2029.
+In our long-range strategy Marathon '22 we set out our ambition for renewable energy: Vreugdenhil wants to realise climate-neutral production by 2029.
 This is a major challenge, but taking the lead gives us a competitive edge and helps us reduce our environmental impact.
 In 2017, we studied which measures would be feasible over the next few years.
 We performed desk research and talked to some forty experts in companies, knowledge institutes and NGOs.
 We then had calculations done for the most promising measures to see how they would impact our company.
-We can conclude that over the next few years we will focus significantly on energy efficiency by means of process innovations, with electrification and the generation of green electricity at our own locations, in the chain or in the region.
+In conclusion, in the next few years we will focus strongly on energy savings at our own sites, in the chain and in the region.
 The infographic below presents all our measures and the percentage each measure contributes to climate-neutral production.
-In 2018, we will focus on decreasing energy consumption, solar panels in Gorinchem and Scharsterbrug, a plan for a wind turbine in Gorinchem and the development of a vision for energy-efficient drying techniques.

-In Scharsterbrug, we used 43% less energy per tonne of product in 2017 in comparison with 2005.
-The previous year, this was 37%.
-This major reduction has been achieved over the past few years through, for example, higher production volumes, innovations in the production process, and more energy-efficient installations.
+In Scharsterbrug, we used 46% less energy per tonne of product in 2018 in comparison with 2005.
+The year before, this was 43%.
+This good result was realised through higher efficiency and continuous improvement of the production process and using energy-efficient systems.

-In 2017, our water consumption totalled 4.4 m3 per tonne of product.
-In 2016 this was 4.3 m3.
+Our water consumption in 2018 was 4.3 m3 per tonne of product; virtually identical to the year before (4.4 m3 in 2017).
 The water and energy figures apply to the Gorinchem and Scharsterbrug sites, which together account for 99% of our energy and water consumption.

-In 2017, 100% of our electricity was again green.
+In 2018, again 100% of our electricity was green.
 26% came from eleven wind turbines owned by seven of our dairy farmers through the purchase of their Guarantees of Origin (GOs).
-Due to higher electricity consumption in 2017, this proportion is lower than in 2016 (29%).
-With an incentive premium for green certificates we aim to encourage other dairy farmers to deliver their GOs to us, as well.
-From 2018 on, we intend to not only purchase wind GOs, but also GOs from solar panels that exceed our dairy farmers' electricity consumption.
-The remaining green electricity in 2017 came from European wind energy certificates.
+This was the same share as in 2017.
+It was our ambition in 2018 to not only buy wind GOs, but also solar panel GOs that exceed the diary farmer's electricity consumption.
+This did not happen due to insufficient interest from dairy farmers.
+The remaining green electricity in 2018 came from European wind energy certificates.
 We generate a small part of our green electricity ourselves.
 The solar panels on our new sustainable office in Nijkerk (five stars BREEAM), for example, generate roughly a quarter of the office's electricity consumption.
-We are also working on solar power at other locations.
-We expect to install solar panels in Gorinchem and Scharsterbrug in 2018.
-All in all, our electricity consumption represents over 14% of our energy consumption.
-The rest is gas.
+We intend in the near future to install more solar panels at our sites.